9brada6/tabs-with-posts/development.md

 ### Icons

-- Make icons work inline(add before tabs, only one time, but we will do this later).
+- Make icons work inline(add before tabs, only one time, but we will do this later), and make them the default behavior.
 - In tests, add coverage for each method.
-- Changing an icon setting do not work.

 #### General Settings